UofT-DSI/deep_learning/README.md

 **Notebook Completion**

 Students are expected to complete the Jupyter notebooks associated with each class.
 Completion includes actively coding along with the instructor and answering any questions in the notebooks.
-These notebooks are due by the end of the course, but it is highly recommended to complete them as you progress through the material to stay on top of the content.
+These notebooks are due by the end of the module, but it is highly recommended to complete them as you progress through the material to stay on top of the content.
 Notebooks are to be submitted for pass/fail grading.

 #### Submitting Notebooks

-Notebooks are to be submitted together at the end of the course.
+Notebooks are to be submitted together at the end of the module.
 To submit, please follow these steps:

 1. Create a folder named `firstname_lastname_notebooks` and place all completed notebooks inside.
 2. Compress the folder into a `.zip` file.